 The damaged paint will need to be totally removed by mechanical means and chemical stripping.
 The whole surface should then be washed with mild acid solution as described above, rinsed and allowed to dry.
 Check that the moisture content of the substrate is less than 10%.

-When the surface is sound, clean, dry, free from mould & algae and ready for painting it would be wise to select an alkali-resistant sealer and appropriate topcoats.
+When the surface is sound, clean, dry, free from mould and algae and ready for painting it would be wise to select an alkali-resistant sealer and appropriate topcoats.

-Without doubt, the best way to prevent efflorescence from occurring in the first instance is to put the following practices into effect at the design & construction phase:
+Without doubt, the best way to prevent efflorescence from occurring in the first instance is to put the following practices into effect at the design and construction phase:

 A more detailed explanation and recommended processes can be found in the Australian Standard AS/NZS 2311 “Guide to the Painting of Buildings” Sections 3.9, 3.10 & 7.6.

-Dulux Protective Coatings Tech Note 1.3.6 on “Problems with Concrete – Efflorescence” available from www.duluxprotectivecoatings.com.au
+Dulux Protective Coatings technical note 1.3.6 on “Problems with Concrete – Efflorescence” available from www.duluxprotectivecoatings.com.au